33 Spectacular Castles in Ireland and some are even hotels

 Dublin is a little short on castles within the city the two best castle in Dublin are just outside of the city.
 The original Clontarf Castle dates back to 1172 but the “newer” building is significantly younger.
 Located in the seaside village of Clontarf which is just north of Dublin’s city centre and a few miles from the Dublin Airport it is located in a quiet and peaceful setting.

 Clontarf Castle has seen a lot of history in its day from the Templar Knights to the Cromwellian conquest and of course the Rising.
 Irish chieftain Brian Boru gave the Vikings one of their rare defeats at the former port of Clontarf in 1014.

-Kilkea Castle dates back to the 12th century and is one of the oldest castle hotels in Ireland.
+Kilkea Castle dates back to the 12th century and is an 800 year-old-castle.
 Guests can book to stay in either the Castle, Carriage or Lodge Bedrooms.
 The Castle is also available to hire exclusively.
 As a Castle guest, you will have a uniquely designed room, access to the restaurant, and drawing rooms and of course the Keep Bar.

 Activities on the Estate include golf, horseback riding, archery, falconry the tennis courts and there are special activities including 4×4 tours, Whiskey and Chocolate tastings, and some beautiful walks on the estate.
 Castle rooms stays are available from €293.00 per night depending on the season.

 County Kildare is west of Ireland’s capital, Dublin and it is considered horse breeding central.
 Famous for the Irish National Stud farm, the Horse Museum and the Curragh Racecourse – if you love horses Kildare is the place to go.

 For those who are more into history and nature County, Kildare must visit will include St. Brigid’s Catherdram and the Bog of Allen in the north of the county.